kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 </p>
 <img width="950px" src="{{ site.baseurl }}/assets/img/blog/transformer.png"/>
 <p align="justify">
-T5 Model takes input: Each of the passage retrieved by DPR is fed to the Encoder in Transformer, alongwith the question and title as shown in the figure below:
+<b>T5 Model takes input</b>: Each of the passage retrieved by DPR is fed to the Encoder in Transformer, alongwith the question and title as shown in the figure below:
 </p>
 <img width="900px" src="{{ site.baseurl }}/assets/img/blog/passage_encoder.png"/>
 <p align="justify">